Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

 ---

     `period_length` must be a positive integer.
+    x You passed: text

 ---

+    `period_length` must be a positive integer.
+    x You passed: NA

+---

     Conditions passed must be same length as number of unique conditions x You passed a vector of length 4 x Your data has 3 unique treatments

+---

+    `conditions`, must be provided as a character vector.

 # Throws proper error when columns do not exist or not declared